JiaoLaboratory/CRAQ_data/README.md

-### Datasets of Aquilegia kansuensis used in this project can be download here:
+### Datasets of Aquilegia oxysepala used in this project can be download here:
 https://zenodo.org/deposit/6497061